eea/reportek.zopebuildout/README.rst

 For the application stack to be restarted when server reboot, the system administrator should add under /etc/init.d the script from /var/local/cdr/production/etc/rc.d/cdrctl, e.g.::

   $ cd /var/local/cdr/production/etc/rc.d
-  $ ln -s `pwd`/cdrctl /etc/init.d/cdrctl
+  $ sudo ln -s `pwd`/cdrctl /etc/init.d/cdrctl
-  $ chkconfig --add cdrctl
+  $ sudo chkconfig --add cdrctl
-  $ chkconfig cdrctl on
+  $ sudo chkconfig cdrctl on
-  $ service cdrctl start
+  $ sudo service cdrctl start

 Check the status and see if all the procs started with ::